jameswilsterman/alexa-skills-kit-sdk-for-nodejs/docs/en/Building-Response.rst

 If you are using the lambda as your skill endpoint, you are only responsible for providing the response body in order for Alexa to respond to a customer request.
 The documentation on the JSON structure of the response body can be found `here <https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html#response-format>`_.

-A response body may contains the following properties:
+A response body may contain the following properties:

 * version
 * sessionAttributes